The 7 best caravan damp meters

 At Ripe, we arrange cover for your caravan up to the value of £175,000.
 You can also opt for additional cover to protect your contents and awnings.

-Click here to learn more about how we can help, or get an instant online quote today.
+Learn more about specialist caravan insurance through Ripe, or get an instant online quote today.

 Please note the information provided on this page should not be taken as advice and has been written as a matter of opinion.
 For more on insurance cover and policy wording, see our homepage.